Educational Redlining

 An important aspect of Climb financing, and a feature we hope will become more widespread, is that we make sure the education is a good investment and is likely to have a positive economic effect for the person attending.

 In determining which programs we will support at Climb, a function we believe to be critically important in advancing our mission, we compare the cost and duration of the education program with the expected outcomes — including graduation rates, job placement rates, and expected salaries.
 This is to ensure that students are not burdened with unsustainable debt loads and weak economic prospects.
-We believe this approach is the only ethical, responsible, and functional way to support student borrowers, who are attending professional and vocational programs exclusively focused on tangible career skills that can drive economic advancement.
+We believe this approach is the only ethical, responsible, and functional way to support student borrowers, who are looking to gain tangible career skills that can drive economic advancement.

 By looking ahead at the expected salaries which graduates from the program should be making, this underwriting can approve people who are currently unemployed and would not otherwise qualify for credit to pursue additional education and training.